prettore/Availability_in_SDTN/README.md

 The mobility patterns that can be used through the CLI of `experiment_main.py` are in the files `Scenario_*.csv`

 The scripts `eval_ditg.py` and `eval_statistics.py` are used to evaluate the statistics after running the experiment.
-The output of those are needed to plot the results with `plot_statistics_new.py` or `plot_animated.py`.
+The output of those are needed to plot the results with `plot_statistics_new.py`.

 `scanner.py` contains the Multiprocessing class that is used inside the nodes to scan for the AP.
 `cmd_utils.py` contains some wrapper functions for the shell commands of `iw dev`.
 `sta1-wlan0-olsrd.conf` and `sta3-wlan0-olsrd.conf` contain the configurations needed to start OLSRd.

 ### Design
-The approach that we implemented in `flexible_sdn_new.py` is designed as follows:
+The approach that we implemented in `flexible_sdn.py` is designed as follows:

 The basic idea behind our solution is that devices follow SDN policies as long as they are connected to the SDN infrastructure including a controller and a Command Post (CP) connecting the controller with the other nodes and the nodes among each other.
 If this infrastructure is not available to the nodes because of alink disconnection they switch to using a MANET avoiding disruptions of data flows.